 The foundations of HCI are not that much younger than the foundations of Computer Science itself.
 The interdisciplinarity of HCI mirrors the story of people central to computing’s journey, many of whom were unconventional, alternative, outsiders and somewhat controversial within the societal norms they lived in.
 This acceptance of the unusual and different perspectives has helped drive innovation in HCI, and in turn this can be used to foster innovation in society.

-My own first encounters with computers were learning to programme at school aged 13, involving using a sharp pencil to write BASIC code on programming sheets, which were sent to the University of Edinburgh for keying onto punch cards and submission of those to “the computer”.
-The printed output a week later was disappointedly often “Syntax error at line 10”.
+My own first encounters with computers were learning to program at school aged 13.
+This incorporated using a sharp pencil to write BASIC on coding sheets, which were sent to the University of Edinburgh for keying onto punch cards and submission to “the computer”.
+The printed output a week later was disappointingly often “Syntax error at line 10”.

-From those remote interaction, the field of HCI has been transformed.
-HCI has broken out of “disciplinary boundaries” (Shneiderman, 2011) to become an interdisciplinary area with a dynamic and fluid mix of researchers with backgrounds in computer science, information studies, psychology, sociology, political science and art.
-It is like design which Manzini (2015a) says is a “third way of doing things between hard science and human science”.
+From the earlier times of remote interactions, HCI has been transformed.
+The HCI field has broken out of “disciplinary boundaries” (Shneiderman, 2011) to become an interdisciplinary area with a dynamic and fluid mix of researchers, with backgrounds in computer science, information studies, psychology, sociology, political science and art.
+It is very like design which Manzini (2015a) says is a “third way of doing things between hard science and human science”.
 Carroll (2008-2018) writes HCI “is the intersection of the cultural, the social, the cognitive, and the aesthetic with computing and information technology”.

 So how did HCI get to where we are now?

 In the Beginning